Updated: October 6, 2023

 An equitable distribution takes into account the beneficiaries involvement in the asset or what the asset is used for.

 Your state will have its own inheritance, digital estate, estate and income tax laws, probate process, and rules for wills and trusts.
-You must know these details and make your estate plan reflect them.
+You, or your estate planner, must know these details and make your estate plan reflect them.

 If you are married, it is crucial to know if you live in a common law property state or a community property state, other state rules about joint ownership, and allowable transfer or payable on death options.